 Origins of the peacock’s reputation in nature

-Cultural roots of the elegant peacock in mythology and history
+Cultural roots in mythology and history

 Symbolism and Meaning Behind Peacock Feathers